Wald tests of singular hypotheses: Quadratic forms

-Further simplications are possible for a treatment of the random variables $W_f$.
-In the case of quadratic forms, we may restrict attention to canonical forms $f(x)=\lambda_1x_1^2+\dots+\lambda_kx_k^2$, as shown in the next lemma.
+Further simplifications are possible for a treatment of the random variables $W_f$.
+In the case of quadratic forms, we may restrict attention to canonical forms $f(x)=\lambda_1x_1^2+\cdots+\lambda_kx_k^2$, as shown in the next lemma.

-\begin{lemma} Let $f(x)=x^TAx$ be a quadratic form given by a symmetric $k\times k$ matrix $A\not=0$.
+\begin{lemma} Let $f(x)=x^TAx$ be a quadratic form given by a symmetric $k\times k$ matrix $A\neq0$.
 If $\Sigma$ is a positive definite $k\times k$ matrix and $\lambda_1,\dots,\lambda_k$ are the eigenvalues of $A\Sigma$, then $W_{f,\Sigma}$ has the same distribution as